The composite rate for property and casualty business placed in the United States measured minus 4 percent in January 2016.

 For detailed rating analysis or market projections by industry class, coverage or account size, contact Vilma Scott at email@example.com.

 MarketScout, an insurance distribution and underwriting company headquartered in Dallas, compiles the Commercial and Personal Lines Market Barometers.
 The firm owns and operates the MarketScout Exchange at marketscout.com as well as over 40 other online and traditional underwriting and distribution venues.
 MarketScout founded the Entrepreneurial Insurance Alliance (EIA) in 2009.
 In 2012, MarketScout founded the Council for Insuring Private Clients (CIPC).
-MarketScout has offices in Dallas, California, Connecticut, Florida, Illinois, Indiana, Michigan, Nebraska, New Jersey, Rhode Island, Texas and Washington, D.C.
+MarketScout has offices in California, Connecticut, Florida, Illinois, Indiana, Nebraska, Pennsylvania, Rhode Island, South Carolina, Texas, Tennessee and Washington, D.C.